 Figure 2.
-Left panel, NDVI anomaly maps for 11-20 July 2000, 2001 and 2002 (courtesy Luo et al. 2008), NDVI anomalies are with respect to the to 2000-2008 means.
-Right panel, accumulated number of days with root-zone PAW<30% calculated by PAMII between 1 May and 31 July for 2000, 2001 and 2002.
+Left panel: NDVI anomaly maps for July 11-20, 2000, 2001, and 2002 (courtesy Luo et al., 2008).
+NDVI anomalies are with respect to the 2000-2008 means.
+Right panel: Accumulated number of days with root-zone PAW at less than 30% calculated by PAMII between May 1 and July 31 for 2000-2002.
 Open circles represent locations of major urban centres.

-(much lower resolution) maps of total number of days with PAW <30% between May 1 and July 31, 2000-2003.
+2003) and for providing yield forecasts (e.g., Reichert and Caissy, 2002).
+Figure 2 compares the NDVI anomalies (for July 11 to 20, 2001-2003) for the Canadian Prairies (Luo et al., 2008) with the (much lower resolution) maps of total number of days with PAW less than 30% between May 1 and July 31, 2000-2003.
 It is evident from Figure 2 that those areas with a high frequency of severe moisture stress days correspond very closely with those areas shown by the NDVI anomaly maps which have much less dense (i.e., stressed) vegetation than normal.

-One limitation of NDVI data is that it typically takes vegetation two to four weeks to respond to anomalies in soil moisture (Adgegoke and Carleton, 2002).
-Thus, the advantage of calculating the accumulated number of days for which PAW is <30% is that attention is drawn to those areas in which vegetation is likely to experience significant moisture stress in the coming two to four weeks.
+One limitation of NDVI data is that it typically takes vegetation two to four weeks to respond to anomalies in soil moisture (Adegoke and Carleton, 2002).
+Thus, the advantage of calculating the accumulated number of days for which PAW is less than 30% is that attention is drawn to those areas in which vegetation is likely to experience significant moisture stress in the coming two to four weeks.

-Such maps, if made available in real-time, would be of much use for stakeholders and decision-makers as they prepare and make decisions in times of drought.
+Such maps, if made available in real-time, would be of much use for stakeholders and decision-makers as they prepare for and make decisions in times of drought.
 Furthermore, they would complement the information on ET and soil moisture that could be provided by the PAMII model.
 Hydrologic Sciences

-THE USE OF SOIL MOISTURE FROM A MACROSCALE HYDROLOGICAL MODEL TO RECONSTRUCT, MONITOR AND FORECAST DROUGHT CONDITIONS IN THE CANADIAN Prairies
+THE USE OF SOIL MOISTURE FROM A MACROSCALE HYDROLOGICAL MODEL TO RECONSTRUCT, MONITOR AND FORECAST DROUGHT CONDITIONS ON THE CANADIAN PRAIRIES